dantearo/bp_backend/API_DOCUMENTATION.md

 ## Overview

-This API provides comprehensive flight request management and VIP profile management functionality for the Presidential Flight Booking Platform.
+This API provides comprehensive flight request management, VIP profile management, and integration services functionality for the Presidential Flight Booking Platform.
 All endpoints are secured and support role-based access control with sophisticated identity protection mechanisms.

 ## Base URL
 ```